Each time my husband and I visit Paris, we have to reacquaint ourselves with how to order coffee in Paris!

 If it had been anywhere else but Paris I would just shrug it off, but this was Paris!

-That got me thinking about the extensive types of coffee drinks that are available order.
-I thought it might be fun and useful to describe the different types and how to order coffee in Paris.
+That got me thinking about the extensive types of French coffee drinks that are available to order.
+I thought it might be fun and useful to describe the different types and how to order coffee in Paris, even if Paris coffee shops do their own thing!
 These are the ones that I am familiar with if any of my Parisian blogging buddies want to chime in, please do!

 French coffee types